 A group of academics and priests have accused Pope Francis of committing the canonical crime of heresy.

-They ask the world’s bishops to admonish the Pope, and – if he does not repudiate his alleged heresies – to “declare that he has committed the canonical delict of heresy.”
+They ask the world’s bishops to take action by admonishing the Pope, and – if he does not repudiate his alleged heresies – to “declare that he has committed the canonical delict of heresy and that he must suffer the canonical consequences of his crime.”